Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 I know what you guys are probably thinking.

-What the hell are we talking about over here?
+Whoa, what the hell are we talking about over here?

 What is racketeering activity?

-Guys, racketeering activity can be a multitude of different crimes, whether it's murder, drug trafficking, prostitution, human trafficking, um, it can be extortion, it can be uh, you know, gam illegal gambling, it could be a multitude of different crimes.
+Guys, racketeering activity can be a multitude of different crimes, whether it's murder, drug trafficking, prostitution, human trafficking.

-If I'm not mistaken, the state of Georgia has somewhere around 40 crimes that can uh be considered patterns of racketeering activity.
+If I'm not mistaken, the state of Georgia has somewhere around 40 crimes that can be considered patterns of racketeering activity.

 Okay.

-So what that this allows them to basically do, and as you guys can see, it's extremely broadly written, and that's for a reason.
+So what this allows them to basically do, and as you guys can see, it's extremely broadly written, and that's for a reason.

-So that they could basically say, if you're involved in any type of criminal activity that is benefiting an organization, it's written broadly like that, so they can encompass a bunch of different crimes so that they can go ahead and say, yo, you're committing this crime on behalf of the organization, you're committing this crime on behalf of the organization, etc.
+So they can encompass a bunch of different crimes so that they can go ahead and say, yo, you're committing this crime on behalf of the organization.

 Okay.

-Um, so that is why it's written that way.
+So that is why it's written that way.

-Rico is a crime that has a federal statute and a Georgia State statute.
+RICO is a crime that has a federal statute and a Georgia state statute.

 The Georgia statute defines racketeering more broadly than the federal law does.